This article describes how to automate custom tasks. It contains the following topics:

-With the help of our Automation Builder, you can now automatically assign a new invoice task to your finance team for all contracts generated from a specific template.
+- With the help of our automation builder, you can now automatically assign a new invoice task to your finance team for all contracts generated from a specific template.

 How to set up a custom task automation with Contractbook?

-Click on Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.
+Click on the Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.

 How can I configure the trigger event?

-You will be redirected to a pop-up window where you can customize the automation's setup.
+- You will be redirected to a pop-up window where you can customize the automation's setup.
 To begin with, select the Contract is signed trigger from the drop-down menu.

-This will automatically open a configuration window to the right in which you can define which contract should start the automation.
+- This will automatically open a configuration window to the right in which you can define which contract should start the automation.

 - This will allow you to automatically assign a new custom task to the relevant assignee each time you have signed a contract from a specific template by turning it into a draft first:

-After you have selected one of the three main options, you can then use the search bar to find the contract, draft, or template you want to base the automation flow on by name.
+- After selecting one of the three main options, you can use the search bar to find the contract, draft, or template you want to base the automation flow on by name.

-After choosing the correct file, you can proceed with choosing which signature should start the automation.
+- After choosing the correct file, you can choose which signature should start the automation.

-This extra configuration enables you to pick whether the trigger of the automation should be executed after each time a signature is completed by a Signee added to the contract (Every signature) or only after the last signature that defines the contract as fully signed is completed (Final signature):
+- This extra configuration enables you to pick whether the trigger of the automation should be executed after each time a signee completes a signature added to the contract (Every signature) or only after the last signature that defines the contract as fully signed is completed (Final signature):

 How can I delete the trigger in the Automation Builder?

-At the very bottom of each trigger configuration window, you have the option to delete only this specific trigger and not the complete automation:
+- At the very bottom of each trigger configuration window, you have the option to delete only this specific trigger and not the complete automation:

-After completing the trigger event configuration you can confirm all customizations by clicking on Save and the next step in the automation setup will be displayed.
+- After completing the trigger event configuration, you can confirm all customizations by clicking on Save, and the next step in the automation setup will be displayed.

 How can I configure the action event?

 - Here you will be able to customize all properties of the task by defining assignees, followers, title, description of the task, due date, and additional alerts:

-For the example in the article, we have customized the following task to be connected to each signed "Sales & purchase agreement":
+- For the example in the article, we have customized the following task to be connected to each signed "Sales & purchase agreement":

-This will automatically create a custom invoice task on each signed from the template agreement and assign it to the correct person from your finance team.
+- This will automatically create a custom invoice task on each signed from the template agreement and assign it to the correct person from your finance team.

-In the next configuration step, you will have the ability to invite assignees and followers by email or by searching for a data point associated with them on a contract level.
-In this case, we will use the email address of the document owner in order to identify the assignee:
+- In the following configuration step, you can invite assignees and followers by email or by searching for a data or signature field associated with them.

 How do I use Party or Signee variables in my automation?

-Note: You can always utilize the use of any Party or Signee variable when adding variables to the title, description, assignees, or followers of your new custom task.
+- Note: You can always use any Party or Signee variable when adding variables to the title, description, assignees, or followers of your new custom task.

-Next in the next block of the task configuration window, you can set a due date for its completion.
+- Next, in the next block of the task configuration window, you can set a due date for its completion.
 There are two available options for the date type in the drop-down menu:

-In the example we are configuring, we will use the second option of a date type: based on execution time which determines the moment the contract has been signed.
+- In the example we are configuring, we will use the second option of a date type: based on execution time which determines the moment the contract has been signed.

-- The date type can be once again based on either a due date or an automation variable.
-You can set as many alerts as needed.
+- The date type can be again based on a due date or an automation variable.
+You can set as many reminders as needed.

-Once you have everything done, click on Save to confirm the configuration of the custom task and then Publish in the upper right-hand corner.
+- Once you have everything done, click on Save to confirm the configuration of the custom task and then Publish in the upper right-hand corner.

 At the very bottom of each action configuration window, you have the option to delete only this specific action and not the complete automation: